seenthattinker/Conceptinero/projects/PZDEV/pzdev.md

 used to develop our application
 &mdash;
 and the Tableau server was an unknown.
-The integration needed to enable Security Assertion Markup Language (SAML) &copy;.
+The integration needed to enable Security Assertion Markup Language (SAML).
 We investigated the possibility of an existing Ruby plugin.
 No such plugin existed.
 This necessitated the construction of a solution that would manage the connection between Tableau and our application.